 Sonically, the beats used on this tape match the theme of water perfectly.
-Everything is slowed down and airy, offering an immersive experience that delivers the sensation of being underwater.
+Everything is slowed down and airy, offering an immersive experience that creates the sensation of being underwater.
 Opener “Shipwrecked” boasts a fantastic shift in the beat about half way through that brings with it Jenkins’ intense delivery.
-OnGaud kills it again, just as before on Trees & Truths
+OnGaud kills it again, just as he did on Jenkins’ debut Trees & Truths

-So, have you drank enough water today?
+drank enough water today?